Tips for Feeding Your Houseplants

 7. Monitor Plant Health

-8. Consider the pH of Your Soil
+8. Consider Soil pH

-9. Clean Your Watering Equipment Regularly
+10. Clean Your Watering Equipment Regularly

 Final Thoughts